bioidiap/bob.fusion.base/README.rst

 This package contains basic functionality to run score fusion in biometric recognition experiments.
 It provides a generic ``./bin/fuse.py`` script that takes several parameters, including:

-* A list of development score files
+* A list of score files
 * A classification algorithm
+* A list of preprocessors.

 All these steps of the score fusion in biometric recognition system are given as configuration files.